-The samples used for the transfer process (RS-LOCAL data) of the example site COR 65 showed high spectral dissimilarity along the first 2 PCs, explaining 39.8 % of preprocessed spectral variance (Figure 5).
-Compared to the entire SSL with total C measurements available (the source domain prior selection; range PC1: -41.4 to 13.0; range PC2: -19.0 to 30.0), the selected transfer samples of this site occupied a region of major variation in the PC space (range PC1: -15.4 to 11.4; range PC2:-10.2 to 10.9).
-The two local calibration samples and the 12 validation samples on the upper right corner were close to each other in the PC1-PC2 subspace (Figure 5, panel a, left and right; range PC1: 9.2 to 11.0; range PC2: 4.9 to 7.5).
-Not only the absorbance spectra but also the corresponding C reference values were highly variable compared to the exemplary NABO site (Figure 5, panel b; $7.3-117.8 \,\mathrm{g\,kg^{-1}\,C}$ for $K{\rm rs-local}$, and $11.9-16.0 \,\mathrm{g\,kg^{-1}\,C}$ for the plot of this site).
-This particular target monitoring site indicated that RS-LOCAL selected soils from the SSL with a relatively large spectral diversity and a wide range of total C. The instances selected by RS-LOCAL filled a substantial proportion of the SSL's feature space (Figure 7), confirming the trend of site 65 COR.
-We found that RS-LOCAL yielded a quite wide selection of relevant samples from the SSL with reference to both the total C range and a wide coverage of spectral features expressed with robust multivariate locations.
-The spectral estimations of the site validation sets that resulted from RS-LOCAL-based transfers did neither show trends in the mode or spread for distributions of C measurements nor in the ones from their spectral distances.
-The measured distributions of K{site} SSL subsets and $N{\rm site}$ local validation samples for further key soil properties related to the chemical composition (OC, pH, CEC{pot}, clay and CaCO3) were also markedly different, confirming the local transfer of quite heterogeneous soils (Table 5).
-For example, standard deviations of the 0 %, 25 %, 50 %, and 75 % percentile differences between the transfer sets selected the SSL and the samples from the respective NABO site were on average between 18 g kg-1 and and 66 g kg-1 for measured C and OC, respectively.
-Further, the measured clay and CaCO3 contents were markedly different between the RS-LOCAL selection and the local validation sets (mean absolute median differences of 85 g kg-1 clay and 89 g kg-1 CaCO3).
-This
+The samples used for the transfer process (RS-LOCAL data) of the example site COR 65 showed high spectral dissimilarity along the first 2 PCs (principal components), explaining 39.8 % of the preprocessed spectral variance (Fig. 5).
+Compared to the entire SSL with total C measurements available (the source domain prior selection; range of PC1 from -41.4 to 13.0; range of PC2 from -19.0 to 30.0), the selected transfer samples of this site occupied a region of major variation in the PC space (range of PC1 from -15.4 to 11.4; range of PC2 from -10.2 to 10.9).
+The two local calibration samples and the 12 validation samples in the upper right corner were close to each other in the PC1-PC2 subspace (Fig. 5a; left and right; range of PC1 from 9.2 to 11.0; range of PC2 from 4.9 to 7.5).
+Not only the absorbance spectra but also the corresponding C reference values were highly variable compared to the exemplary NABO site (Fig. 5b; 7.3-117.8 g kg-1 C for $K{\text{RS-LOCAL}}$ and 11.9-16.0 g kg-1 C for the plot of this site).
+This particular target monitoring site indicated that RS-LOCAL selected soils from the SSL with a relatively large spectral diversity and a wide range of total C.

+The instances selected by RS-LOCAL filled a substantial proportion of the SSL's feature space (Fig. 7), confirming the trend of site 65 COR.
+We found that RS-LOCAL yielded quite a wide selection of relevant samples from the SSL with reference to both the total C range and a wide coverage of spectral features expressed with robust multivariate locations.
+The spectral estimations of the site validation sets that resulted from RS-LOCAL-based transfers neither showed trends in the mode or spread for distributions of C measurements nor in the ones from their spectral distances.
+The measured distributions of K{site} SSL subsets and $N{\rm site}$ local validation samples for further key soil properties related to the chemical composition (OC, pH, CECpot, clay and CaCO3) were also markedly different, confirming the local transfer of quite heterogeneous soils (Table 3).
+For example, standard deviations of the 0 %, 25 %, 50 % and 75 % percentile differences between the transfer sets selected the SSL and the samples from the respective NABO site were on average between 18 and 66 $g kg^{-1}$ for measured C and OC, respectively.
+Furthermore, the measured clay and CaCO3 contents were markedly different between the RS-LOCAL selection and the local validation sets (mean absolute median differences of 85 gkg^{-1} clay and 89 gkg^{-1} CaCO3).
+These findings correspond with the dissimilar selection compared to the local target samples found in the PCA space of preprocessed spectra.